Perspective | Biden has been good to federal unions. But one of the biggest ones says he needs to improve pay and benefits.

 Biden’s letter to federal workers reemphasized his praise for them.
 “I am forever grateful, and with your continued dedication and leadership, I have never been more optimistic for the future of America,” he wrote.

-His message told federal employees working remotely because of the pandemic that they will soon be called back to their offices.
+His message told federal employees working remotely because of the pandemic that they soon will be called back to their offices.
 “We can safely increase in-person work,” the president wrote, citing progress against the coronavirus.
 Expanding that point during his address to Congress, he added that “the vast majority of federal workers will once again work in person.”

 OPM Director Kiran Ahuja told the 350 NTEU conference participants that administration officials “work hard to ensure every federal job is a good job.
 That means compensating with decent pay, providing competitive benefits and honoring the rights of every federal employee to organize and collectively bargain.”

-That includes Biden setting a $15 hourly minimum wage for the federal workforce last year, which, she added, “immediately gave a raise to 67,000 workers, many of whom have been on the front lines of this pandemic.”
+That includes Biden’s setting a $15 hourly minimum wage for the federal workforce last year, which, she added, “immediately gave a raise to 67,000 workers, many of whom have been on the front lines of this pandemic.”
 Among them are clerks and service personnel on military bases, wildland firefighters, agricultural inspectors and nursing assistants.

 All speakers echoed the remarks of Rep. Brian Fitzpatrick (R-Pa.), who praised federal workers as “dedicated and hard-working public servants that play an incredibly vital role in all of our communities and our nation.”

-His appearance demonstrated a level of federal workforce support uncommon among his Republican partisans, but one informed by his experiences as a federal prosecutor and FBI agent.
-“From day one, I’ve been a strong and fervent supporter of all federal employees,” he said.
+His appearance demonstrated a level of federal workforce support uncommon among his Republican partisans but one informed by his experience as a federal prosecutor and FBI agent.
+“From Day One, I’ve been a strong and fervent supporter of all federal employees,” he said.
 “I will continue the fight in Congress each and every day to ensure that you are afforded the job security, the safe and respectful work environment and the adequate pay and benefits that you deserve.”

 NTEU will gladly accept whatever Republican backing it can get as it fights for its congressional agenda.